swimmingbean/swimmingbean.github.io/_posts/2018-11-14-Create-a-Blog-With-Github-Pages-Part1.md

-# Create a Blog With GitHub Pages - Part 1
-## Create a User Page in GitHub
+# Create a User Page in GitHub

 In the spirit of incremental improvements, we'll start blog creating by creating a simple "Hello World" page hosted using github pages